denniskraus14/MVC_OnlineShop/README.md

 ## TO DO

 ### SHOPPING CART
+- Fix ViewBag Title on Page.cshtml so that it reflects correct item type
 - Fix shopping cart partial view glyph icon
 - Change images on Shopping Cart portal page
 - Fix broken page # links at the bottom of the page